dact-chant/PyCantus/docs/source/development_docs.md

 title,siglum,srclink
 Pride and Prejudice,MaledivesLib-22,www.howtouseinternet.io
 ```
-With this file PyCantus will load everything happily.
+With this file, PyCantus will load everything happily.
 No checking of existence of `chantlink`, `sourcelink` as well as `Cantus ID` is present in the library.
-Also these 7 and 3 are the minimal mandatory columns that has to be present in the files and filled for all lines for load to work in PyCantus.
+Also these 7 and 3 are the minimal mandatory columns that have to be present in the files and filled for all lines for load to work in PyCantus.

-Totally minimal working example would be fine even without `sources.csv` file (possibly with `check_missing_sources` parameter of `Corupus` init set to `True` but not necessarily).
+A totally minimal working example would be fine even without `sources.csv` file (possibly with `check_missing_sources` parameter of `Corupus` init set to `True` but not necessarily).

 #### 4. Problems